-Last week I was featured in thean Facebook group called, The Toronto Black Media Association.
-They are dedicated to connecting the city’s Black creatives to each other, providing an online safe-space for them to communicate and network and also helping to providing them with career opportunities.
+Last week, I was featured in The Toronto Black Media Association.
+It is dedicated to connecting Toronto’s Black creatives with one another, providing an online safe-space for them to communicate and network, and also assisting in the provision of career opportunities.

 Happy Friday Everyone!
 This week for #FeatureFridays the Spotlight is on Sherley Joseph from Black Canadian Content Creators.
 Check out our interview with her to learn more about her and her current projects:

 How did you get started in your career?__________________________________________________________________

 “I’ve always had a fascination for broadcasting.
 TV raised me.
 Something about gaining new information and the way that investigative reporters would get to the bottom of the truth fascinated me as a kid.
 I grew watching people like Dan Rather, Christina Amanpour, Oprah Winfrey and listening to Howard Stern I know, I didn’t stutter.
 Yes, you read that right, Howard Stern.

 After high school, went to Humber College Radio Broadcasting program, but I got intimidated by the amount of talent in my class.
 So I stuck to production.
 During the mid of my second year, I got pregnant, got a job.
 Life kicked in and at a work party in 2008, I won an iPod Nano that changed my life.
 Actually, it got me back into my passion and dream of broadcasting and I discovered podcasts.

 I studied my faves and researched everything I needed to know about podcasting for 2 years.
 Even got in touch with my faves tech guys to provide me with all I need to know.
 So in 2010 with the research and knowledge and my educational background in broadcasting.
 We started the ChoNilla podcast for 5 years every week with over 400+ episodes.”